jpedraza/cart2cart-bigcommerce-to-woocommerce-migration/readme.txt

 1. Download zip plugin file.
 1. Unarchive it to your computer.
 1. Upload extracted file to wp-content/plugin directory.
-1. Proceed to Admin -> Plugins, click and activate“Cart2Cart Bigcommerce to WooCommerce Migration”.
+1. Proceed to Admin -> Plugins, click and activateï¿½Cart2Cart Bigcommerce to WooCommerce Migrationï¿½.
 1. Paste Bigcommerce API details.
 1. Connection Bridge for WooCommerce will be downloaded automatically.
 1. Click Start Migration and wait for a redirection to Cart2Cart website.
 After you can continue your Full Migration with no difficulties.

-== Screenshots ==
-Screenshot1
-Screenshot2
-Screenshot3

 == Frequently Asked Questions ==
 = Is there a possibility to migrate reviews to WooCommerce? =